apache/incubator-kie-docs/README.md

 └── README.md
 ```

-**WARNING:** Do not rebase your existing master branch against `kie-docs` master branch to get the latest updates.
-The new master is substantially restructured, so rebasing creates extensive conflicts that, even when resolved, can introduce errors into the new structure.

-**To access legacy content from the former master branch,** use the branch `backup-master-2018.08.31`.

 ## Summary of KIE documentation changes

 # Contributing to Kogito documentation

-For more information about these documentation changes or about contributing to this `kie-docs` documentation repository, see [Contributing to KIE documentation](https://redhat-documentation.github.io/doc-guidelines/bpm/).
+For more information about these documentation changes or about contributing to this `incubator-kie-docs` documentation repository, see [community](https://kie.apache.org/docs/community/) information on our [kie.apache.org](https://kie.apache.org).

-# Developing Drools and jBPM
+# Developing KIE Apache (incubating) Kogito documentation

-For guidelines on contributing to a `kiegroup` development project, see [droolsjbpm-build-bootstrap/README.md](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/README.md).
+For guidelines on contributing to a `KIE Apache (incubating)` development project, see [community](https://kie.apache.org/docs/community/) information on our [kie.apache.org](https://kie.apache.org).

 **Prerequisites**
 * You have installed the [required documentation tools](#required-documentation-tools).